 "Fanciful" is the current consensus view on most of Smith's ideas, but let's get back to plants.

 I happened to visit Chikmagalur recently and revisited the beautiful temples of Belur on the way.
-The "Archaeological Survey of India-approved" guide at the temple did not flinch when he described an object in one of the hands of a carving as being maize.
+The "Archaeological Survey of India-approved" guide at the temple did not flinch when he described an object in the hand of a carved figure as being maize.
 He said maize was a symbol of prosperity.
-Now maize is a crop that was imported to India and by most accounts only after the Portuguese sea incursions into India in 1492.
+Now maize is a crop that was imported to India and by most accounts only after the Portuguese reached the Americas in 1492 and made sea incursions into India in 1498.
 In the late 1990s, a Swedish researcher identified similar carvings (actually another one at Somnathpur) from 12th century temples in Karnataka as being maize cobs.
 It was subsequently debunked by several Indian researchers from IARI and from the University of Agricultural Sciences where I was then studying.
 An alternate view is that the object is a mukthaphala, an imaginary fruit made up of pearls.